Nevada Labor Laws Guide

 All working mothers who gave birth recently and are still lactating and breastfeeding are entitled to take a break for this purpose.

-In Nevada, the same as on a federal level, employers are obligated to provide adequate conditions for such female employees.
+In Nevada, as on the federal level, employers are obligated to provide adequate conditions for female employees.

-This type of break can be either paid or unpaid, as predetermined by the company regulations and policy.
+This type of break can be either paid or unpaid, as predetermined by the company’s regulations and policy.

-By “adequate conditions”, the law refers to employers providing a room or location with a door that can’t be a bathroom stall.
+By “adequate conditions,” the law refers to employers providing a room or location with a door thatisn’t a bathroom stall.

 Employers must provide such a location in the nearest possible proximity to the working environment.